thephpleague/csv/docs/9.0/reader/record-mapping.md

 The class exposes two (2) methods to ease `array` to `object` conversion:

-- `Serializer::deserialize` converts a single record into an instance of the specified class.
+- `Serializer::deserialize` to convert a single record into a new instance of the specified class.
-- `Serializer::deserializeAll` converts a collection of records and returns a collection of the specified class instances.
+- `Serializer::deserializeAll` to do the same with a collection of records..

 ```php
 use League\Csv\Serializer;